 Investments are stated at fair value, which is the amount at which an investment could be exchanged in a current transaction between willing parties.
 Fair values are based on quoted market prices.
 No investments are reported at amortized cost.
-Adjustments necessary to record investments at fair value are recorded in the operating statement as increases or decreases in investment income.
+Adjustments necessary to record investments at fair value are recorded in the statements of revenue, expenses and changes in net position as increases or decreases in investment income.